kylajaynee/MovieTrends/README.md

 ### Project Overview
-For this final project we have chosen to use the skills learned in scraping websites, cleaning data, creating ERD and databases, and being able to present a cohesive story with visualizations.
-The data we will be working with is a list of movies released from 2010-2016 from the website IMDB with their movie rating and comparing to a fan fiction site AO3.
+For this final project we have chosen to use the skills learned in scraping websites, cleaning data, creating ERD and databases to present a cohesive story with visualizations.
+The data we will be working with is a list of movies released filtered from 2010-2016 from the website IMDB with their movie rating and comparing to a fan fiction site AO3.
 This website collects tags for each movie name when there is a story added pertaining to the movie title.
-We will be trying to determine if there is a correlation between the popular movies releases and number of fan fiction stories.
+We will be trying to determine if there is a correlation between popular movies releases and the number of fan fiction stories tagged.